ibressler/win10scripts/readme.md

 A registry file, when applied, removes all folder shortcuts listed under *This PC* in Windows explorer.

+### Install a fully working *winhlp32* program on Win10

+    fix_winhlp32.cmd

+This script has to be run in a Windows console with *Administrator* priviledges.
+It expects the 32bit or 64bit Windows 8.1 update KB917607 to be present in the same folder.
+[It can be downloaded from Microsoft](https://microsoft.com/en-us/download/details.aspx?id=47671).

+The script extracts the appropriate *winhlp32.exe* from the update package, including necessary DLLs and language files and installs them to *%windir%* (typically *C:\Windows* and *C:\Windows\System32*).

 ## License

 [MIT License](license.txt)